 Members:

-To increase involvement, in particular among the PhD students who are up for election in November 2022, it has been decided to change the structure as of 2023.
-Thus, three members of the GSNS PhD committee have been elected from among the permanent academic staff, and eight members will be elected from among the PhD students.
-If there is no elected member for an area of representation, an observer (with no voting rights) will be sought appointed.
+To increase involvement, it was decided in 2023 to change the areas of representation structure from 2024.
+Thus, in the current PhD committee, four members of the GSNS PhD committee have been elected from among the permanent academic staff, and eight members from among the PhD students.
+If there is no elected member for an area of representation, an observer (with no voting rights) has been sought appointed.

 Areas of representation:

-Current members of/observers in the PhD Committee are:
+Current members, substitutes and observers in the PhD Committee are:

 Appointment procedures of programme committee members: